Summer Academy

 See High School Credit Course details below.

-The Middle School program will run from June 12-30 (Juneteenth – Monday, June 19 – will be a holiday).
+The Middle school program will run from June 9-20 with no classes on June 19th.
 All classes will also be held on Lake Forest Academy's campus.
-The Middle School program will have six sessions over three weeks – a week-long morning session from 8:30 a.m. to 11:30 a.m. and a week-long afternoon session from 12:15 p.m. to 3:15 p.m. (students can participate in both sessions and have a complimentary lunch on campus).
-The cost of the Middle School program will be $350 for one session per week for weeks one and three and $300 for week two (four days), $600 for two sessions (morning and afternoon) per week for weeks one and three and $500 for two sessions in week two, and $1,600 for all six sessions over the three weeks of Summer Academy for middle school students.
-For students registering from the same household for all six sessions, a sibling discount of 10 percent is available.
-Registration deadline is May 10.
+The Middle School program will have a variety of offerings over two weeks – a week-long morning session from 8:30-11:30 a.m. and a week-long afternoon session from 12:15-3:15 p.m. (campers can participate in both sessions and have a complimentary lunch on campus).
+The cost of Middle School camps will be $500/camp during session one, $400/camp during session two, and a discounted total of $1,600 for four sessions over the two weeks of Summer Academy for middle school students.
+Please contact Shannon Dey to receive the four session discount code that can be applied at checkout.
+For campers registering from the same household for all four sessions, a sibling discount of 10 percent is available.
+Registration deadline is Monday, May 19.

 See Middle School STEAM Camp tab above for camp details.